-At Thomson Reuters, we are committed to helping businesses stamp out forced labor by providing the tools, technology and data needed to bring new levels of supply chain transparency to their global operations.
+We are committed to helping businesses stamp out forced labor by providing the tools, technology and data needed to bring new levels of supply chain transparency to their global operations.

 Charmian Gooch, co-founding director of Global Witness, highlighted how anonymous companies are fueling corruption, making it almost impossible to find the actual human beings responsible for terrible crimes.

 A secretive real estate market in the UK also acts as a laundering machine, with around 85,000 properties owned by offshore companies.

 Misha Glenny, a former BBC journalist and author of McMafia, the non-fiction work that inspired the BBC One drama series, talked about how traditional organized crime networks are going digital as they understand that embracing technology can lead to spectacular profit.

 Hackers are increasingly becoming the new mafia and more than ever before we need to be ready to address cyber security risks.